Don Butterfield was playing soccer a few years ago when he stuck his leg out to defend a shot.

 - Immobilization: A brace will prevent the knee from moving by holding the bones in place while they heal.
 Crutches could also be prescribed to keep weight off the knee.

 - Physical Therapy: A physical therapist will determine which treatments will work best to help you regain movement, restore function and alleviate pain.
-Some of the most common are ultrasound, electrical stimulation, manual therapy, ice or heat therapy, mechanical traction, laser therapy, massage and dry needling.
+Some of the most common are ultrasound, electrical stimulation, manual therapy, ice or heat therapy, therapeutic exercises, and dry needling.
 The physical therapist may also prescribe specific at-home exercise to support the healing process.

 - Surgery: Many fractures and injuries will require surgery to restore full function.
 The most commonly performed surgical procedure is arthroscopy, which involves inserting an arthroscope into the joint through a small incision, allowing the surgeon to see and possibly repair the joint with less trauma and scarring.
 More complicated injuries will require more extensive surgeries, including potentially full replacement when the arthritic or damaged joint is replaced with a prosthesis.